FreezingMoon/AncientBeast/readme.md

 ### Features

-- **Gruntfile.js** for all your game scripts to one file, also with `watch` , its automaticly re-compile.
+- **Gruntfile.js** compiles all your game scripts to one file, also with `watch` will automatically re-compile.
-- **Package.json** for initialize your npm package and set dependencies.
+- **Package.json**  initializes your npm packages and set dependencies.

 ### Setting up This Project Template
 First Install [NodeJS](http://nodejs.org).
 Next, install [Grunt](http://gruntjs.com).